gridbugs/gridbugs.org/collections/_posts/2023-05-10-programming-an-arduino-the-hard-way.md

 all the I/O-Port pins and A6 and A7 pins didn't turn on so they aren't connected to an I/O-Port.

-I only have enough space on my breadboard for 15 LEDs, so I've chosen 15 pins on the Arduino Nano that connect to I/O-Port pins on the microcontroller.
+I only have enough space on my breadboard for 15 LEDs (after accounting for the Arduino's pins and current-limiting resistors for the LEDs), so I've chosen 15 pins on the Arduino Nano that connect to I/O-Port pins on the microcontroller.
 Using the labels of pins physically printed on the Arduino board, these pins are: D2, D3, D4, D5, D6, D7, D8, D9, D10, A0, A1, A2, A3, A4, A5.